Jason-cs18/Detection-Fine-tuning-API/README.md

     ```
     6. Demo
     [![Watch the video](https://github.com/jacksonly/Detection-Fine-tuning-API/blob/master/images/demo_two.png)](https://www.dropbox.com/s/v9gckhyqi34l6c2/unsupervised_training.avi?dl=0)
-    * To explore the performance of self-training, I use Mask-RCNN's detections to fine-tune yolov3.
-Then I compare performance of two models (one trained on yolov3's detection and other one trained on Mask-RCNN's detections).

 #### 4. Performance (Yolov3)
 In experiment, I train yolov3 on pedestrain detection (from [WildTrack](https://cvlab.epfl.ch/data/data-wildtrack/)).
 The preprocessed data can be download in [images](https://drive.google.com/open?id=1ZIiZjeZpwNG0UZGjWGbTT-8IMnJv7pJJ) and [labels](https://drive.google.com/open?id=1qyY2g90P7vrCUJ-MyaSsG2yUzJ3ZAe4T).
 You can extract these and put to ./yolov3/